projectsveltos/sveltos/docs/index.md

 Sveltos is a set of Kubernetes custom resource definitions (CRDs) and controllers to deploy kubernetes add-ons across multiple Kubernetes clusters.

-1. [ClusterProfile CRD](configuration.md#deploying-add-ons) is the CRD used to instruct Sveltos on which add-ons to deploy on a set of clusters;
+1. [ClusterProfile CRD](addons.md#deep-dive-clusterprofile-crd) is the CRD used to instruct Sveltos on which add-ons to deploy on a set of clusters;
-2. [Sveltos manager](configuration.md#sveltos-manager) is a controller running in the management cluster.
+2. [Sveltos manager](addons.md#sveltos-manager-controller-configuration) is a controller running in the management cluster.
 It watches for *ClusterProfile* instances and *cluster* instances (both CAPI Cluster and SveltosCluster).
 It orchestrates Kubernetes addon deployments: when a cluster is a match for a ClusterProfile instance, all add-ons listed in the ClusterProfile instance are deployed in the cluster.
-3. [Classifier CRD](configuration.md#managing-labels) is the CRD used to instructs Sveltos on how to classify a cluster;
+3. [Classifier CRD](labels_management.md#deep-dive-classifier-crd) is the CRD used to instructs Sveltos on how to classify a cluster;
-4. [Classifier](configuration.md#classifier) is a controller running in the management cluster.
+4. [Classifier](labels_management.md#classifier-controller-configuration) is a controller running in the management cluster.
 Its counterpart, *Classifier Agent* is a controller running in each managed cluster.
 Classifier distributes Classifier CRD instances to any managed cluster.
 Classifier Agent watches for cluster runtime state (kubernetes version and/or resources deployed) and Classifier CRD instances.
 It reports back to management cluster whether a managed cluster is a match or not for each Classifier instance;
 5. [RoleRequest CRD](multi-tenancy.md#rolerequest-crd) is the CRD used to allow platform admin to grant permissions to tenant admins;
 6. [Sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI") is the Sveltos CLI;
 7. [Techsupport CRD](techsupport.md#techsupport-crd) is the CRD used to instruct Sveltos to collect tech support, both logs and resources, from managed clusetrs;
-8. [Snapshot CRD](configuration.md#snapshot) is the CRD used to instruct Sveltos on collecting configuration snapshots;
+8. [Snapshot CRD](snapshot.md#snapshot-crd) is the CRD used to instruct Sveltos on collecting configuration snapshots;
 9. [SveltosCluster](register-cluster.md#register-cluster) is the CRD used to register a cluster with Sveltos (only non CAPI powered cluster needs to be manually registered with Sveltos);
-10. [Drift detection manager](configuration.md#configuration-drift) is a controller running in each managed cluster.
+10. [Drift detection manager](configuration_drift.md#configuration-drift) is a controller running in each managed cluster.
 It watches for Kubernetes resources deployed by ClusterProfiles set in SyncModeContinuousWithDriftDetection mode.
 Anytime it detects a possible configuration drift, it informs management cluster so that a re-sync happens and the cluster state is brought back to the desidered state expressed in the management cluster;
 11. [ClusterHealthCheck](notifications.md#clusterhealthcheck) is the CRD used to configure Sveltos to send notifications when certain conditions happen.

-## ✨ Configuration and examples

-To know more about configuration or find some examples, please read this [section](configuration.md).

 ## 😻 Contributing to projectsveltos
 We would love your suggestions, contributions, and help!